COVID-19 FAQs for Potential Student Missionaries (SMs)

 Everyone was offered the option to return home.
 Most have chosen to remain in the field at their projects.
 AFM worked hard to bring everyone home that wanted to come back, and, with a lot of prayer and a few small miracles at airports, this was accomplished.

 Answer: Yes, God willing.
-The COVID-19 pandemic is impacting flights and visas worldwide, but AFM is still recruiting SMs to launch in August-September 2020.
-Training is due to begin in Berrien Springs, MI, on Monday 20th July 2020.
+The COVID-19 pandemic is impacting flights and visas worldwide, but AFM is still recruiting SMs to launch in August-September 2022.
+Training is due to begin in Berrien Springs, MI in July 2022.

 5. How will training work?